President: Jessica Santiago

 Webmaster: Josh LeGreve

-Josh LeGreve is a 2nd through 12th grade Spanish teacher at Green Lake School District, a small, public International Baccalaureate World School.
-He additionally serves the district as the drama department director, the MYP Community Project co-coordinator, and the Wisconsin Global Education Achievement Certificate school coordinator.
+Josh LeGreve (he/him/él) is a 2nd through 12th grade Spanish teacher and IB Diploma Program Coordinator at Green Lake School District, a small, public International Baccalaureate World School.
+He additionally serves the district as the MYP Community Project co-coordinator and the Wisconsin Global Scholars Program school coordinator.
 He holds a BA in Spanish and physics with a minor in secondary education from Ripon College.
-Josh has served the Wisconsin Association for Language Teachers (WAFLT) as advertising manager for the last 7 years and as WAFLT president for 2015-2016.
-He currently serves as WAFLT Fall Conference Co-Chair and as part of the 21st Century Communications Committee.
+Josh has served the Wisconsin Association for Language Teachers (WAFLT) as advertising manager for the last 8 years, as WAFLT president for 2015-2016, and as WAFLT Fall Conference Co-Chair from 2019-2020.
+He currently heads the WAFLT New Visions in Action committee.
 Josh is also a member of the Wisconsin FLESFEST planning committee and was a writing team member for the newly revised Wisconsin State Standards for World Languages.
-Josh also served as Local Liaison for CSCTFL 2018 in Milwaukee and will be serving on the CSCTFL Board of Directors from July 2020 to June 2024.
+Josh also served as Local Liaison for CSCTFL 2018 in Milwaukee and currently serves on the CSCTFL Board of Directors.

 NSE Coordinator: Victoria Carter